 Hits dealerships: November 2018

-BMW has redone its X5 mid-size SUV to add a little more of almost everything — size, horsepower and most of all, fancier technology — to keep pace in the intense competition to feed the growing demand for luxury SUVs of all shapes and sizes.
+BMW has redone its X5 mid-size SUV to add a little more of almost everything — dimensions, horsepower and most of all, fancier technology specs — to keep pace in the intense competition to feed the growing demand for luxury SUVs of all shapes and sizes.
 (Already this week, Audi unveiled another new SUV model, the Q8 coupe-SUV.)

 The fourth generation of the popular BMW SUV will launch in November with the X5 xDrive 40i and the X5 xDrive 50i all-wheel-drive models featuring an inline six-cylinder engine and V-8, respectively.
 The current 2018 X5 line also includes a rear-drive, six-cylinder base model, as well as all-wheel-drive plug-in hybrid and diesel versions.
 The announcement does not detail other versions likely to be available for 2019, nor does it specify pricing (the 2018 starts in the $60,000 neighborhood and climbs from there).

-The 2019 X5 is on a wheelbase that's 1.6 inches longer and is slightly bigger overall at 1.1 inches longer, 2.6 inches wider and 1 inch taller.
+The 2019 BMW X5 is on a wheelbase that's 1.6 inches longer and is slightly bigger overall at 1.1 inches longer, 2.6 inches wider and 1 inch taller.
 It looks most different than the 2018 — and more rugged — in the front, with a larger version of the kidney grille (now more like two pieces of toast), slimmer adaptive LED headlights, and a more sculpted hood and bumper.

 The rear retains more of the 2018's look, and it also retains the familiar two-piece tailgate, now available with power hands-free operation for both sections.

-An available M Sport appearance package adds more aggressive wheel openings and bumper trim, gloss-black accents and larger 20-inch wheels (up from standard 19s).
+An available M Sport appearance package adds more aggressive wheel openings and bumper trim, gloss-black accents and larger 20-inch wheels (up from standard width 19s).